hyperc-ai/ordered/README.md

 pass
 ```

+Ordered contexts are environments of controlled entropy.
+Contexts allow you to control which portions of the program will be guaranteed to exit with minimum state-changing steps.
+Raising any exceptions is also avoided by providing the correct "anti-random" `choice()` results.

 # Usage

 `ordered` is a Python 3.8+ module.
-Usecases include automated decisionmaking, manufacturing control, robotics, automated design, automated programming and others.
+Use cases include automated decisionmaking, manufacturing control, robotics, automated design, automated programming and others.

-You describe the problem in Python language formalism in form of functions and methods that model some business process - these methods modify the state of the world.
-By defining the exit criteria of entropy-controlled context you ask the system to reach the goal state by applying available functions and methods as many times as needed. `ordered` will automatically decide which objects available in memory to use with each call.
+You describe the world as Python objects and state-modifying methods.
+Defining an entropy-controlled context allows you to set up a goal for the system to satisfy all constraints and reach the desired state.

+To define constraints you add `assert` statements in your code and inside ordered context.
+Then you add a function-calling loop `while <condition>: random.choice()(random.choice())`.
+To exit the context the engine will have to call correct functions with correct arguments and end up with a staisfying state (see examples below).

 ## Requirements